 I love a snack that curbs my sweet craving AND is good for me too!
 These Energy Bites are one of my FAVORITES!
 They taste great, and are packed full of protein and nutritious ingredients to keep your energy levels up, stabilize blood sugar, and these bites contain flax, which is believed by some to be a milk boosting food!

 They taste like raw cookie dough- chunky chocolate chip cookie dough!
 They are really simple and fast to make.
 Keep these in a sealed container in your fridge and enjoy for a week.
-They are also really easy to make vegan, gluten free, and dairy free too!!!
+They are also really easy to make vegan, gluten, or dairy free!

 WARNING: You may want to make a double, or even triple, batch of these.
-These are kid and man approved, and they don't stick around for long. *wink*
+These are kid and husband approved, and they don't stick around for long.

 There's been a lot of talk in the private Successful Breastfeeding Community group on Facebook lately.
 A lot of talk about FOOD!
 And food that is good/bad for breastfeeding.
 I have a disclaimer about that, and plan to write more about this topic in a future post.
 I do not believe that there are foods that need to be avoided, or even foods that need to be added to a breastfeeding mom's diet.
 What I DO believe is that having a healthy, well rounded diet, is beneficial for YOU, YOUR PERSONAL HEALTH, and will provide you the energy you need to keep on being the mom you want to be!